bukka/WordPress/wp-content/plugins/grand-media/readme.txt

 = Modules Updated =
 * Go to Gmedia Gallery Modules page and update installed premium modules to latest versions

+= Gmedia Gallery v1.9.15 =
+* Build Query fixes
+* Minor bug fixes

+= Gmedia Gallery v1.9.14 =
+* Update if you have some issues with installing premium modules

 = Gmedia Gallery v1.9.13 =
 * Fixed: "Add from Library" button on edit term page